NeonWilderness/twoday/docs/special.md

-alias | string | the member's alias role | string | the member's role, i.e. 'Owner', 'Administrator', 'Contentmanager', 'Contributor', 'Subscriber' url | string | the member's url, e.g. blog url or mail adress; may be empty as well
+alias | string | the member's alias role | string | the member's role, i.e. 'Owner', 'Administrator', 'Contentmanager', 'Contributor', 'Subscriber' url | string | the member's url, e.g. blog url or mail adress; may be empty as well member | string | the member's id number or empty string

 #### Example: Get all members of the neonwilderness blog
 ```